 As we see here, it’s not enough to pluck children out of such abusive situations; reuniting them with their families can (as recent dramatized-true-story hit “Lion” showed) actually pose great difficulties.
 Further, without improved law enforcement and access to education, many risk simply falling into exploitation again.

-It’s a complex, multi-leveled issue that “Kailash” somewhat simplifies for maximum case-pleading impact.
+It’s a complex, multi-leveled issue that “The Price of Free” somewhat simplifies for maximum case-pleading impact.
 Occasional aspects of this portrait feel a little contrived (there’s no screenplay credit, but Duneen and Guggenheim get a notable attribution for “story”), and the director leans a bit heavily at times on manipulative techniques, such as too many beatific shots of “saved” children jumping for joy in slow-motion.

 Despite a little too much handheld wobbly-cam to heighten the excitement of the raid scenes, Doneen’s film is more glossy than gritty in its widescreen presentation.
 Jason Carpenter contributes several painterly animated sequences illustrating backstories told by the subject and rescued children.